Minimize Distractions to Improve your Writing Focus and Productivity

 - What helps you to express yourself best?

-- What kind of environment do you work best in?
+- What kind of environment do you work best?

 - What is it that interferes with your thoughts?

-Once you identify what helps you to give your absolute best, you can try to bring more of it in your work day and environment to push your productivity.
+Once you identify what helps you to give your absolute best, you can try to bring more of it in your workday and environment to push your productivity and improve your focus in your writing.

 If you work best in the morning, wake up earlier than usual to get your best writing done, early in the day.
 If, however, your concentration is better in the evenings, schedule your writing tasks towards the latter part of the day.